Kindocoin Innovation Challenge

 The Kindocoin project stems from an idea from a clinician in NHS Lothian to create more resilient communities able to better support each other though volunteering and from that then reducing the increasing demands now placed on the wide range of statutory services.

 In beginning this journey, the first innovation challenge was to seek prototype solutions to increase volunteering in the community to support hospital delayed discharges.
-The challenge is being run in collaboration with Scottish Enterprise, who are funding it through the CanDo Fund and is being tested in in five Health and Social Care areas within the East Region.
+The challenge is being run in collaboration with Scottish Enterprise, who are funding it through the CanDo Fund and was tested in in five Health and Social Care areas within the East Region.
+Phase 2 is running with 2 companies who were selected to further develop and evaluate their prototype solutions over a 12 month period, working with the same test bed throughout

-Phase 1 aims to develop a feasible solution that will enable people awaiting discharge from hospital, but are prevented from doing this due to the lack of someone (a friend /relative, care provider) being available, to then be securely connected with a registered volunteer who with their approval will be available to support them in safely getting settled back in their home.
+Phase 1 aimed to develop a feasible solution that will enable people awaiting discharge from hospital but are prevented from doing this due to the lack of someone (a friend /relative, care provider) being available, to then be securely connected with a registered volunteer who with their approval will be available to support them in safely getting settled back in their home.

 In Phase 2, the challenge focus remains on enabling the creation of strong supportive, valued and digitally connected communities, utilising the enablement of people getting home sooner following a hospital stay as the test case scenario to evaluate the prototype solution.